JamaDogg/soundkafo/README.md

 1)use xampp to localhost

+2)update database = "//your database name" in .env file

-2)php artisan migrate
+3)php artisan migrate

-3)php artisan serve && npm run dev
+4)php artisan serve && npm run dev

+Purpose of project :

+CURD functionaluty using vue-route & vue-axios.
+All data can be fetched from / written to MySQl

+by Narulan Baurzhanuly

 Enjoy!